-The Australian Pesticide & Veterinary Medicines Authority (APVMA) - www.apvma.gov.au - is the Australian government authority responsible for assessing and registering agricultural and veterinary chemicals in Australia; regulating such chemicals up to and including the point of retail sale; and establishing MRLs.
+The Australian Pesticide & Veterinary Medicines Authority (APVMA) is the Australian government authority responsible for assessing and registering agricultural and veterinary chemicals in Australia; regulating such chemicals up to and including the point of retail sale; and establishing maximum residue limits (MRLs).
 The APVMA administers the National Registration Scheme for Agricultural and Veterinary Chemicals (NRS) in partnership with the States and Territories and with the involvement of other Australian government agencies.